oliver-500/webshop-app/README.md

 	6. Navigate to frontend app directory with: cd ./frontend/webshop-app/:
 	7. Install packages with npm: npm install
 	8. Start frontend web server with: ng serve
-	FINISH: App is available on localhost:4200
+	9. App is available on localhost:4200